MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 Windows supports two pin numbering schemes:

 * Sequential Pin Numbering – Users see numbers like 0, 1, 2... up to the number of exposed pins.
 0 is the first GpioIo resource declared in ASL, 1 is the second GpioIo resource declared in ASL, and so on.
-* Native Pin Numbering – Users see the pin numbers specified in GpioIo descriptors, e.g. 4, 5, 12, 13, ...
+* Native Pin Numbering – Users see the pin numbers specified in GpioIo descriptors, for example, 4, 5, 12, 13, ...

 ```cpp
 Package (2) { “GPIO-UseDescriptorPinNumbers”, 1 },